InfoPeopleFilm ListArchiveLost FilmsTheaters

 Original Theater Architect Alfred Henry Jacobs

-Type of Musical Accompaniment Wurlitzer theater pipe organ
+Type of Musical Accompaniment Orchestra and Wurlitzer theater pipe organ

 Current Status Demolished

-The Granada Theatre was a first-run house, and operated from 1921 through 1930.
+The Granada Theatre was a first-run house, and operated as such from November 1921 through January 1931.
+In May 1929, the orchestra was conducted by Gino Severi, with Oliver Wallace as house organist.
 In the latter 1920s, the theater was purchased by Fox.

 On 31 January 1931, the theater was acquired by Paramount Publix and the theater’s name was changed to the Paramount Theatre, a name under which it operated until 1965.